yyu130/SeniorCharge/README.md

 ## Deployment

-Sr.Charge website is deployed on the [Hostinger](https://www.hostinger.com/), it provides a stable and fast web hosting enviornment.
-It also provide SSL certificate and several subdomains which is matched our IE requests.
+Sr.Charge website is deployed on the [Hostinger](https://www.hostinger.com/), which provides a stable and fast web hosting enviornment.
+It also provides SSL certificate and several subdomains which is matched our IE requests.
 Here is the list of modifications in some files to make the webiste alive:
 * [index.php](seniorcharge/public/index.php) in public_html on host file manager - Change the router for loader
 * [.htaccess](seniorcharge/public/.htaccess) in public_html on host file manager - Enable the SSL/HTTPS
-* [.env](seniorcharge/.env) in seniorcharge on host file manger - Change the database connection from local side to host server side
+* .env (which is not stored in Github due to the security) in seniorcharge on host file manger - Change the database connection from local side to host server side
 * [database.php](seniorcharge/config/database.php) in seniorcharge on host file manager - Add one 'option' field in 'mysql' connection

 ## Contributing